Graduate Students

 • nrizzo@iu.edu

-Nicole Rizzo is a Ph.D. student focusing on 20th and 21st century American and British literature, modernism, and postmodern drama.
+Nicole Rizzo is a Ph.D. candidate focusing on 20th and 21st century American and British literature, modernism, and postmodern drama.
 Her research interests include trauma studies, disability studies, gender & sexuality studies, queer theory, critical race theory, and performance studies.
 While at IU, she earned an M.A. in English and a Ph.D.
 Minor in Gender Studies.
 She earned her B.A. in English with a minor in Women’s, Gender, and Sexuality Studies from Boston University and is an alumna of the Kilachand Honors College.
 Nicole is especially interested in the intersection of social activism and art as well as in how interdisciplinary collaboration can be generative for feminist discourse and action around social justice issues.

 Matthew Robinson